 Greening our church

-We are committed to reducing our impact on the environment as far as possible.
-Since 2008 we have been implementing a structured plan to reduce waste and energy use across the whole range of our activities.
-The theme of our Christian responsibility to care for the environment is also taken up in preaching and prayers, especially in October, when there is often a special service or event to draw attention to this area of life.
+We are committed to reducing our impact on the environment as far as possible and have been implementing a structured plan to reduce waste and energy use across the whole range of our activities.
+The theme of our Christian responsibility to care for the environment is also taken up in preaching and prayers.

 Our Green Plan